 - Ensures you are fairly assessed — you won't be over-paying if the VOA’s records are out of date or incorrect.

-- Gives time to lodge a challenge in the current revaluation cycle before deadlines pass.
+- Gives time to prepare a challenge for when the current cycle ends on 1st April 2026.

 Key dates to note